In your eyes the flames of the twilight fought on.

 No worries girl.
 Maybe in another life.
 Maybe next week.
 God only knows.
 Love you.

 It is a good thing to be a great sinner.
 Or should human beings allow Christ to have died on the Cross for the sake of our petty lies and our paltry whorings.

-People work much in order to secure the future; however, the man, perched on his horse, gave his mind much work and trouble, trying to secure the past.
+People work much in order to secure the future; I gave my mind much work and trouble, trying to secure the past.